stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 Let's create three pages to demonstrate Apostrophe's page tree.

-1. Make sure you're logged on to Apostrophe.
+1. Make sure you're logged in to Apostrophe.

 2. Open the admin bar and select *Pages*.